gravelfreeman/royalts-catppuccin/README.md

 <blockquote>
 <br/>

-1. Copy one of the below theme URLs:
+1. Copy one of the theme URLs below:

 <details>
     <summary>🌻 Latte</summary>